 It offers only 35 lumens, but that’s enough to provide a clear picture in low light without the potential to damage your child’s eyes.
 It has lots of wireless connection choices with preloaded, family-friendly apps, and content to make your decisions easier.
 Five hours of rechargeable battery life offer flexibility in the car or on a trip.

 It has built-in speakers and 8GB of internal storage for your own content, plus wireless mirroring from your phone.
-It’s easily one of the most straightforward little devices for families to use for entertainment whenever and wherever.
+The Cinemood Portable Movie Theater is easily one of the most straightforward little devices for families to use for entertainment whenever and wherever.

 Operating on a budget doesn’t mean you have to make huge sacrifices.
 The Elephas Mini Projector measures just 8 inches by 5.5 inches by 2.38 inches but is capable of projecting up to 1080p with a native resolution of 1280 by 720p.